Mohammed-Saajid/echosight/README.md

  Readability: With Gemini integrated Echosight, All the users can read books, notice signs, and literally anything !.

-### We have also invented a pair of smart glasses which can be used with the echosight app, It has a built-in camera, which can be used to capture images.
-By wearing the glasses the user do not have to lift their phone, each time they have to use a feature which uses the camera, but point their head towards what they want to capture!.
-This will provide them more ease and comfort.
+### We have developed smart glasses that pair with the EchoSight app.
+These glasses feature a built-in camera, allowing users to capture images without lifting their phones.
+By simply pointing their head towards an object, users can effortlessly utilize camera-dependent features, enhancing their comfort and convenience.

 ## List of all features: